stoic-vishnu/Engine-for-Startup/README.md

 # Engine-for-Startup
 It aims to match founders with ideal service providers using a two-sided recommendation system powered by matching logic and explainable scoring.

-  You can view all in one Dashboard
+  You can view all in one Live Dashboard
   --> https://engine-for-startup-matching.streamlit.app/